 Having thin, fine hair is a Catch 22: It’s easy enough to manage, but it’s also super prone to frizz, and can lose its shape and lift within minutes of leaving the door.
-Looking for long hairstyles for thin hair then becomes a delicate balancing act between style and practicality.
-Thankfully, we’ve found that one of the easiest ways to marry both is by opting for cuts that make the most out of baby-fine strands (spoiler alert: layers reign for this hair type) and by playing with partings and texture.
+Looking for hairstyles for long thin hair then becomes a delicate balancing act between style and practicality.
+Thankfully, we’ve found that one of the easiest ways to marry both is by opting for cuts for thin hair that make the most out of baby-fine strands (spoiler alert: layers reign for this thin hair type) and by playing with partings and texture:

 We’re going old school with this one.
 This classic has stood the test of time (and different hair types) because of its über-democratic versatility.
 Layers that start gradually from the chin and end 1 ½” shorter than your longest lengths give super-fine hair some movement and an overall fuller look.
 For an everyday oomph, invest in a volumizing (and paradigm-shifting) wash-and-care regimen, like TRESemmé Beauty-Full Volume Pre-Wash Conditioner and TRESemmé Beauty-Full Volume Shampoo.

 Airy bends, or rich girl hair, is perhaps the most flattering kinds of ringlets for fine hair—bigger curls have a hard time holding their shape on really fine hair, and tighter curls tend to frizz out or look crunchy.
 To achieve, wrap thin sections of hair around a 1.25-inch barreled curling iron, twirling away from the face and starting from eye level downwards.
 Make sure to leave around 1” free at the ends.
 Repeat on all sections and loosely shake off when done.
 A middle part looks extra-special with this look.